Identifying nonlinear relations among random variables: A network analytic approach: Introduction

 The importance of being able to find nonlinear relations can be seen by the commonness of them occurring in psychological phenomena: diminishing returns for social interactions \citep{ren2021}, a curvilinear effect between age and gratitude \citep{chopik2022}, nonlinear effects of neighborhood environments on mental health \citep{zhang2022}, and the nonlinear relationship between income and mental health \citep{li2022}, among others.
 Furthermore, quantitative techniques have yet to catch up to these potential relations, so they are likely more prevalent than have been recorded thus far.
 Hence, it is vital to have an adequate method of detecting these relations.

-The purpose of this paper is to develop a general testing approach for the presence/absence of \textit{nonlinear} relationships among random variables in a network psychometric setting.
-We present a proof-of-concept for a potential new nonlinear edge estimation technique, partial distance correlations, and the corresponding significance test.
+The purpose of this paper is to develop a general testing approach for the presence/absence of conditional \textit{nonlinear} relationships \textit{above and beyond any linear relationship} among random variables in a network psychometric setting.
+Our method is inspired by Generalized Covariance Modeling \citep{shah2008}, and uses a dual nonlinear/linear residualization step followed by a test of nonlinearity.
 The ultimate goal is to offer a novel, broad methodology to further the applicability of network analytic methods in the psychometric context that can identify both linear and nonlinear relations using correlations that have yet to see application within psychology.
 The main benefit of this approach is that this nonlinearity can be detected without having to specify the functional form, a departure from previous methods.
+We first review current methods for psychometric network construction, including several which can capture nonlinear relationships.
+Following that, we present our approach, a comprehensive simulation to evaluate the sensitivity of the approach, and an empirical example of our method.